Heroes (novel): Plot

+Depressed and suicidal following the incident, Francis enlists in the army and attempts to kill himself by throwing himself onto a grenade.
+However, this backfires and he is left alive but severely disfigured with facial deformities.
+Francis is discharged from the forces and received a Silver Star medal for his perceived bravery in action.
+In 1945, Francis, now an eighteen-year-old, returns to Frenchtown and is not recognized by the locals due to his injuries.
+He returns with the intention to murder Larry as revenge for what he did to Nicole.

+Francis, with a gun, visits the now older and weaker Larry in his home to confront him.
+Larry attempts to manipulate Francis as he did when he was younger, telling him there was nothing he could do to stop the rape as he was just a child and that he should leave, but Francis replies that Nicole was just a child, too.
+Larry takes out his own gun and Francis eventually leaves, believing that Larry's current condition is an appropriate punishment, as he is in a far worse state that being dead.
+As he leaves, Larry realises his solitude and shoots himself in the head.
+Francis hears this, and silently leaves.

+Francis visits a local school where Nicole is staying and tells her he understands he can never rekindle their relationship, but Nicole kisses him and apologizes to Francis for accusing him of something which he was powerless to prevent.
+They solemnly say goodbye and go their separate ways.

 Themes

 The novel has a very complicated outlook on heroism and what defines a hero.
 Francis is considered to be a hero as his actions during the war saved the lives of others, but the reader is asked to consider if cowardly actions can result in heroic consequences.

 The ramifications of war are explored within the text, arguably with the trauma inflicted upon Nicole & Francis by Larry LaSalle representing the way war pays no regard to its effect on people, especially the young.

 Religion is also a key theme as Francis is a devoted Catholic.
-The place of religion within the community of Frenchtown is often emphasised and the values instilled through his Catholic upbringing affects the decisions that Francis makes throughout his life.
-He also doesn't acknowledge that he is a hero he says that he was just there.
+The place of religion within the community of Frenchtown is often emphasized and the values instilled through his Catholic upbringing affects the decisions that Francis makes throughout his life.
+He also does not acknowledge that he is a hero; he says that he was just there.

 Characters

 There are three main characters in the book: